YWondimu/BasicJavaGame/README.md

 ## Installation

-To run and play the game you will need to have java installed on your computer.
+To run and play the game you will need to have Java installed on your computer.
 You can then make a folder somewhere (e.g. called "BasicJavaGame") and clone this git repository into it.

 `git clone https://github.com/YWondimu/BasicJavaGame/`